-Where an employee controls unofficial or voluntary funds, by virtue of their office, the Governing Body must ensure that adequate arrangements exist for the regular audit of these funds.
-Audit certificates in respect of such funds shall be provided to the Executive Director of Children's Services on a regular basis.
+Where an employee controls unofficial or voluntary funds, by virtue of their office, the Governing Body must ensure that adequate arrangements exist for the annual audit of these funds.
+Audited accounts, and the audit certification, shall be presented to the Governing Board for approval.